csGraycat/dungeon/README.md

 ### Room types:
 1. Treasure room.
 Adds a random amount of points to the player.
 The chests inside can be of three rarities: wooden, iron or golden.
 Each of the rarities can give different amount of points
 (2 - 4 for wooden chest, 5 - 7 for iron chest, 8 - 10 for golden chest).
 2. Monster room.
-If the player defeats a monster they get points equal to the strength level of the monster.
-The battle occurs by generating a random number and comparing it with monster's strength.
-If the number is greater than strength, the monster is defeated and the player recieves the reward.
-If less or equal to, the monster's strength decreases and the battle continues until the monster is defeated.
-There can be different types of monsters (add later).
-The type affects the starting strength range that a monster can have and value by which the strength decreases in case of a failed round.
+If the player defeats a monster they get points equal to the power level of the monster.
+The battle occurs by generating a random number and comparing it with monster's power.
+If the number is greater than power, the monster is defeated and the player recieves the reward.
+If less or equal to, the monster's power decreases and the battle continues until the monster is defeated.
+There can be different types of monsters (slimes, skeletons or sombies).
+The type affects the starting power range that a monster can have and value by which the power decreases in case of a failed round.
 3. Empty room.
 4. The room that was already visited by the player.
 Counts as an empty room.